Anj2805/OmSai/README.md

-Here’s a README file for your **OmSai Embroideries E-Commerce Website**:

----

 # OmSai Embroideries E-Commerce Website

 An e-commerce platform for showcasing and selling embroidery products, designed to provide a seamless shopping experience.
 The project combines a responsive frontend with a robust backend to manage product data efficiently.